jrgant/ox-quarto/README.md

 In the future, I hope to add support for parsing special blocks in Org, but for the moment, you should be able to pass native Quarto markup directly into the `.qmd` document.

-For the most part, you should be able to write Quarto markup directly in the Org buffer.
+For the most part, Quarto markup written in the main body of the Org buffer should render correctly.
 In some cases, `ox-md` will insert escape characters that cause inconsistencies in rendered content.
 You should consider using a `markdown` source block when you run into problems.

 ```org
 #+BEGIN_SRC markdown